OpenSourceEconomics/ose-retreat/README.md

 ### [A Primer on Recursive Likelihood Function Integration](material/presentation/maag_rescursivelikelihood.pdf)
 **Jasmin Maag,** *University of Zurich*

-__Abstract__<br>
-*A primer that present a method to efficiently estimated hidden Markov models with continuous latent variables using maximum likelihoof estimation.
-The name Recursive Maximum Likelihood Integration (RLI) is derived from its design: To evaluate the (marginal) likelihood function the integral is decomposed over the unobserved state variables into a series of lower dimensional integrals.
+A primer that presents a method to efficiently estimate hidden Markov models with continuous latent variables using maximum likelihood estimation.
+The name Recursive Maximum Likelihood Integration (RLI) is derived from its design: to evaluate the (marginal) likelihood function the integral is decomposed over the unobserved state variables into a series of lower dimensional integrals.
 Those integrals are recursively approximated by numerical quadrature and interpolation.
 Advantages include: 1) computational complexitly grows linearly in the number of periods, 2) numerical error accumulates sublinearly in the number of time periods integrated.
 The method is applied to the Rust bus enginge replacement model of [Rust (1987)](https://www.jstor.org/stable/1911259?seq=1#page_scan_tab_contents).
-The presentation is based on a publication by [Gregor Reich (2018)](https://pubsonline.informs.org/doi/abs/10.1287/opre.2018.1750).*
+The presentation is based on a publication by [Gregor Reich (2018)](https://pubsonline.informs.org/doi/abs/10.1287/opre.2018.1750).

 ### [„Small Data“: Estimation of Dynamic Models with Unobservable or Occasionally Observable States](material/presentations/reich_oosdata.pdf)